-- · Developing skills to work with hard materials and make items in wood - Drawing and understanding technical working drawings in two and three dimensions - Precise measurement, marking, cutting, and joining of materials - Following codes of practice and the Health and Safety at Work Act 2015
+- Developing skills to work with hard materials and make items in wood - Drawing and understanding technical working drawings in two and three dimensions - Precise measurement, marking, cutting, and joining of materials - Following codes of practice and the Health and Safety at Work Act 2015

 Must have passed Level 1 Pre-Trades or Level 1 DMT.
 Good literacy and numeracy skills are essential.
 HOD approval required.
-Cannot be taken with Design and Material Technology
+Cannot be taken with Design and Material Technology.

-US/AS ACHIEVEMENT / UNIT STANDARD TITLE LEVEL IN OR CREDITS UE LITERACY CATI ONA L PAT 'HWA' YS EX READING/ WRITING С S М Р sc CI 12932 Construct timber garden furniture as BCATS projects 2 IN 8 - • 12927 Demonstrate knowledge of, select, maintain, and use hand tools for BCATS projects 2 IN 6 - • 24354 Demonstrate knowledge of health and safety legislation and apply safe working practices in a BCATS environment 2 IN 4 - • 24353 Demonstrate knowledge of and create sketches and drawings for BCATS projects 2 IN 6 - •
+US/AS ACHIEVEMENT / UNIT STANDARD TITLE LEVEL IN OR CREDITS UE LITERACY VO CATI ONAI PAT HWA' YS EX READING/ WRITING С s M Р sc CI 12932 Construct timber garden furniture as BCATS projects 2 IN 8 - • 12927 Demonstrate knowledge of, select, maintain, and use hand tools for BCATS projects 2 IN 6 - • 24354 Demonstrate knowledge of health and safety legislation and apply safe working practices in a BCATS environment 2 IN 4 - •